MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 ```
 **Stage 02 - Starter prompt for the polity / replicator of your choice.

-Now you can engage with the LLM on "The Board – Political Thermodynamics" to score far-from-equilibrium replicators.
+Now that they have fully evaluated Bitcoin as a replicator you can engage them with the polity of your choice and place them on "The Board of Political Thermodynamics" to score far-from-equilibrium replicators.

 Copy-paste this into the same chat/thread:
 ```bash